kennethaar/KeyOptimizer/README.md

 There is absolutely no warranty whatsoever.
 None, zero, zilch.
 If this script eats your computer.
 Well, too bad.
 There is nothing I can do about it.
 But please let me know of any issues and I can look into it.
 Who knows, We might even solve a bug or two together

 ### Installing
+EXE version:
+1. Just download and double click.
+In your tray you should see a keyboard icon.
+Hovering over it should show you some of the keys and what they do.

+AHK version:
 1. To install, first install AutoHotKey V2 from here: https://www.autohotkey.com/
 2. Download the file KeyOptimizer.ahk and Icon-KeyOptimizer.ico and put them in the sam folder
 3. Double-click on the KeyOptimizer.ahk The script should be running.
 In your tray you should see a keyboard icon.
 Hovering over it should show you some of the keys and what they do.